ChrGrb/github-repo-list/README.md

 - Implement mutations to make the star button usable
 - Implement codegen to automatically create react hooks for queries
 - Add GraphQL loading and error feedback in frontend
+- Add search functionality for users, so the login does not have to be defined in code

 ## Feedback